nchah/movielens-recommender/README.md

 ### Tech Stack

-Each part of the tech stack used for this project was used to different degrees by each team member.
+Each part of the tech stack for this project was utilized to varying degrees by the different team member.

 - MySQL - primary database
 - IBM SPPS Modeler - analytics software for generating models